Gumball 3000: Gumball 3000 Foundation

-Apparel, Brand Partnerships & Popular Culture
+Apparel, brand partnerships and popular culture

 Gumball 3000's success has led to multiple business ventures and partnerships with major global brands.

 The brand's popularity led to the launch of Gumball Apparel, which has been designed in-house and in collaboration with major fashion houses, including Puma, Adidas, Guess & Kappa.
 Gumball 3000 releases capsule collections that release alongside the Gumball 3000 rallies and other brand events throughout the year, alongside a continuity line called the 'OG Collection'.

 In 2015, Guess announced a collaboration with Gumball 3000 for the 2015 rally.
 The brand designed exclusive drivers jackets for Gumball 3000 participants and participated in the Stockholm to Las Vegas rally in 3 Dodge Vipers, driven by three Guess models.

 From 2018 - 2023, Gumball 3000 partnered with Italian sportswear brand Kappa to release their rally capsule collections.
 In the same period, Gumball 3000 partnered with Italian eyewear brand Carrera for a number of limited-edition eyewear releases.

 In addition to apparel, Gumball 3000 has released a number of licensed and collaborative products in various entertainment categories, including luxury, alcohol, movies, video games, and toys.

 In 2000, Top Trumps released a version of their card game using the Gumball 3000 brand name.
 In 2002, a video game based on Gumball 3000 was released for the PlayStation 2 console, developed by Climax Studios and published by SCi.

 Gumball 3000 announced a partnership with MTV in 2001 to cover the rally for five years.
 MTV also covered the 2007 rally.

 Gumball 3000 has released a number of limited-edition toy cars with American scale model brand Hot Wheels.
 Gumball 3000 Edition Hot Wheels cars are premium models within the Hot Wheels brand.